lagomorpho/colorwheel/README.md

 A script for a generating a visualization of data aggregated by [Color of Seattle](https://twitter.com/colorofseattle)

-Each ring is a day, the outermost ring being the first of day in the seres.
+Each ring is a day, the outermost ring being the first of day in the series.
 Each segment is an hour with the corresponding color of the sky.

 ## Set-up